freeboub/react-native-peertube-iframe/readme.md

 - ✅ Works seamlessly on both ios and android platforms
 - ✅ Uses the webview player which is known to be more stable
-- ✅ Access to a vast API provided through the iframe peertube API
 - ✅ Supports multiple peertube player instances in a single page
 - ✅ Works on modals and overlay components
 - ✅ Expo support